 One of the most important factors we look for in new artists is that they have an original and consistent brand to their artworks.
 We aren’t trying to limit your creative process by any means, but we’re seeing more and more that the artists that do the best on SuperRare are the ones that focus on being original and having a consistent look & feel.

-In our application we ask for a link to 3–5 artworks that you’d want tokenize on SuperRare if accepted.
+In our form we ask for a link to 3–5 artworks that you’d want tokenize on SuperRare if accepted.
 For the artworks you submit, make sure they feel original to you and like they were created by the same artist.
 SuperRare is made up of artists with MANY different styles.
 What’s your style?
 Do you specialize in generative art?
 Pixel art?
 Glitch art?
 GIF art?
 Surrealism?
 You may have multiple styles you work within, but whatever your style is, show us the best of that style in your submission.

 4) Scarcity Scarcity Scarcity

 We take scarcity very seriously, and we’re strong believers that the artists spending more time on creating the best possible works of art do far better with collectors, rather than flooding the market.
-Many artists that apply to SuperRare have already tokenized artworks on other platforms as well, and that’s completely fine.
+Many artists that submit to SuperRare have already tokenized artworks on other platforms as well, and that’s completely fine.
 If this is the case for you, we’ll look to see how many artworks you’ve tokenized across other platforms.
 Are you tokenizing multiple artworks every day?
 Or are you spending more time creating and tokenizing better artworks less frequently?

 Whether your platform is SuperRare or another, pick your favorite platform (or maybe 2) and stick to them.
 We’re more inclined to accept artists with a lower total supply of existing artworks than artists that have already tokenized hundreds of works across multiple platforms.